awsdocs/amazon-ecs-developer-guide/doc_source/example_user_data_scripts.md

 + Create a mount entry in the `/etc/fstab` file for the file system and then mount the file system
 + Write the cluster name, *default*, to the Amazon ECS agent configuration file

-You can use this script for your own container instances, provided that they are launched from an Amazon ECS\-optimized AMI\.
+You can use this script for your own container instances, provided that they are launched from an Amazon ECS\-optimized Amazon Linux AMI\.
 Be sure to replace the `ECS_CLUSTER=default` line in the configuration file to specify your own cluster name, if you are not using the `default` cluster\.
 For more information about launching container instances, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.

 ```
 Content-Type: multipart/mixed; boundary="==BOUNDARY=="